victoriapascal/gutsmash/README.md

 Development & Funding
 ---------------------

-The development of gutSMASH is collaboration between the Bioinformatics Department at Wageningen University and Research and the Department of Bioengineering at Stanford University.
+The development of gutSMASH is a collaboration between the Bioinformatics Department at Wageningen University and Research and the Department of Bioengineering at Stanford University.
 This work has also been possible thanks to the technical support the Novo Nordisk Foundation Center for Biosustainability provided.

 How to install gutSMASH
 -----------------------

 To be able to run gutSMASH, different binaries have to be installed, by either using apt-get install:

 ```
 sudo apt-get install hmmer2 hmmer diamond-aligner fasttree prodigal ncbi-blast+ muscle glimmerhmm